 The PSC measures a child's behavioral and emotional problems.
-In FY 2022-23, the PSC was typically administered at intake, at utilization management/review (UM/UR), and at discharge to parents/caregivers of youth ages 3 to 18, and to youth ages 11 to 18.
+In FY 2023-24, the PSC was typically administered at intake, every 6 months, and at discharge to parents/caregivers of youth ages 3 to 18, and to youth ages 11 to 18.
 The PSC was not administered in any inpatient setting.

-PSC scores were evaluated for youth discharged from services in FY 2022-23 who were in services at least 60 days and who had both initial assessment and discharge scores completed.
+PSC scores were evaluated for youth discharged from services in FY 2023-24 who were in services at least 60 days and who had both initial assessment and discharge scores completed.
 Improvement on the PSC is evaluated three ways: